 - Lower your blood pressure if it’s high.

-- Eat a healthy diet low in saturated fat, trans fat, cholesterol and salt.
+- Eat a healthy diet low in saturated fat, trans fat, and sodium (salt).

 - Be physically active.